Ultimate Guide to Installing Solar Panels

 Adding a battery to your installation will significantly increase the cost of your system, and you should ensure that your energy rates and usage make it a sensible addition.
 Some combined systems use a hybrid inverter for both the solar and the battery.
 Some systems have a separate solar inverter and an additional inverter within the battery itself.
 If you’re not sure about investing in them both straight away, discuss with your installer the options for installing solar first and then adding a battery at a later stage and how that would impact the overall cost.

-Ongoing Service & Maintenance
+Ongoing service & maintenance

 Solar PV systems are low maintenance, and once installed their running costs are minimal and long warranty periods make them a very safe investment.
 However, we do recommend that you have your system checked once a year, and that this includes a panel inspection from the air to identify if any build up of dirt or debris is reducing the overall generation and efficiency of your system.